tud-cor/ardrone2_dem_filter/README.md

 - Create flight trajectories (using *createFlightplans.m*).
 - Show spiky data coming from tum\_simulator (using *plotTumSimulatorSpikyData.m*).

 The bag files required to run some of the MATLAB scripts are included in this repository in the directory *bagfiles*.
-Each bag file should be stored in the *~/.ros* directory on your PC in order for the MATLAB scripts to run without errors.
+Each (unzipped) bag file should be stored in the *~/.ros* directory on your PC in order for the MATLAB scripts to run without errors.

 ### Filter execution
 The filter execution part is mainly based on the code in the [DEM_observer repository](https://github.com/ajitham123/DEM_observer).
 All settings can be found in *DEM_observer.m*, except for the dataset (defined in *get_ardrone2_flight_data.m*).
 To execute the desired filters, run *DEM_observer.m*.